-Feel the keel bone across the chest.
 A parrot is fat if the keel bone is hidden beneath two layers of flesh.
+Its weight should also be checked weekly because obesity leads to life-inhibiting and life-ending health issues.

-Wild parrots rely on a fatty and calorie-heavy diet to support their active lifestyle.
+Wild parrots rely on fatty and calorie-rich foods to support their active lifestyles.

 If a parrot is kept in a cage and doesn’t exercise much, it’ll become fat.
-The bird will want to eat the same quantity of food (perhaps more due to boredom), so it’ll gain weight it can’t burn off.
+It’ll still want to eat the same quantity of food (perhaps more due to boredom), so it’ll gain weight.

-Of course, this requires considerable energy, so parrots have a high metabolic rate, burning through their fat reserves.
-Consequently, birds are naturally drawn to high-calorie foods.
+Flight requires considerable energy.
+Parrots have a high metabolic rate, burning through their fat reserves.
+Consequently, parrots are drawn to high-calorie foods.

 Between their active lifestyle and not always finding food, wild parrots eat what they can.
-Pet parrots have this attitude toward food, instinctively overeating to survive.
+Pet parrots have this ingrained attitude toward food, instinctively eating whatever is available to survive.

 Wrong Diet

-Seeds are inexpensive but unhealthy because parrots eat what they like (usually sunflower seeds) and ignore the rest.
-Seeds are very high in fat, often exceeding 50%, which is excessive.
+Seeds are inexpensive but unhealthy if eaten to excess.
+Parrots eat what they like (usually sunflower seeds) and ignore the rest.
+Seeds and nuts often contain 50%+ fat.

-A vitamin A deficiency (hypovitaminosis A) is common among birds fed all-seed diets.
-Also, seeds are low in calcium, leading to skeletal decalcification, weak eggshells, and fatigue.
+Vitamin A deficiencies (hypovitaminosis A) are common among parrots fed all-seed diets.
+Seeds are also low in calcium, leading to skeletal decalcification, weak eggshells, and fatigue.

 Exercise And Lifestyle

-All animals must burn their calories, or the excess will be stored as body fat.
-Wild parrots live an active lifestyle, flying tens of miles when exploring new areas and foraging for food.
+Parrots must burn off the calories they ingest, or the excess will be stored as body fat.
+Wild parrots live an active lifestyle, flying tens of miles when foraging for food and exploring new areas.

-In contrast, pet parrots are fed daily and don’t burn as many calories.
-A sedentary lifestyle is a common cause of obesity in parrots, especially if coupled with dietary excesses.
+In contrast, pet parrots are caged, have food provided for them, and don’t burn as many calories.
+A sedentary lifestyle, especially if coupled with dietary excesses, is a common cause of obesity.

 Warmer Climate